Table of Contents

 The KOGA WorldTraveller bikes have had fully-guided cables for a long time now.

-While some bikes just have a big ol’ hole in the side of the frame for their internal routing (cable rattle!), the WorldTraveller frames use internal tubes that guide the cables exactly where they need to go.
-This makes cable changes easy and results in zero noise.
+While some bikes just have a big ol’ hole in the side of the frame for their internal routing (cable rattle!), the WorldTraveller frame guides the cables exactly where they need to go through one of the torsion chambers.
+This makes cable changes very easy and results in zero noise.

 The 2023 KOGA WorldTraveller Frame Geometry